Picovoice/porcupine-arduino-en/README.md

 1. Compile and upload the `Porcupine_EN/GetUUID` sketch from the `File -> Examples` menu.
 Copy the UUID of the board printed at the beginning of the session to the serial monitor.
 2. Go to [Picovoice Console](https://console.picovoice.ai/) to create models for [Porcupine wake word engine](https://picovoice.ai/docs/quick-start/console-porcupine/).
 3. Select `Arm Cortex M` as the platform when training the model.
-4. Select your board type (`Arduino Nano 33 BLE Sense` or `Arduino Portenta H7`) and provide the UUID of the chipset on the board.
+4. Select your board type (`Arduino Nano 33 BLE Sense`) and provide the UUID of the chipset on the board.

 The model is now being trained.
 You will be able to download it within a few hours.